OPTANO/optano.algorithm.tuner/Doc/developerDoc/lingeling.md

 In addition, it provides

-- `lingelingMemoryLimited.sh`, sets the memory limit on a Linux computer; and
+- `lingelingMemoryLimited.sh`, handles the memory limit on a Linux computer; and
-- `lingelingParamTree.xml`, the XML definition of the Lingeling parameter tree.
+- `parameterTree.xml`, the XML definition of the Lingeling parameter tree.

 ## Customization
 The Lingeling tuning classes are a simple example on [how to customize <i>OPTANO Algorithm Tuner</i>](advanced.md) to your liking.